-The prevalence of COPD among Aboriginal and Torres Strait Islander peoples is 2.3 times as high as non-Aboriginal and Torres Strait Islander peoples^{2,42,43}.
+The prevalence of COPD among Aboriginal and Torres Strait Islander peoples is 2.3 times as high as non-Aboriginal and Torres Strait Islander peoples.

-Respiratory diseases were the fourth leading cause of death of Aboriginal and Torres Strait Islander peoples in 2015-2019, responsible for 10% of total deaths of Aboriginal and Torres Strait Islander peoples (1,498 deaths)36.
-The rate of deaths due to COPD for Aboriginal and Torres Strait Islander peoples was 2.8 times that of non-Aboriginal and Torres Strait Islander peoples36.
+Respiratory diseases were the fourth leading cause of death of Aboriginal and Torres Strait Islander peoples in 2015-2019, responsible for 10% of total deaths of Aboriginal and Torres Strait Islander peoples (1,498 deaths).
+The rate of deaths due to COPD for Aboriginal and Torres Strait Islander peoples was 2.8 times that of non-Aboriginal and Torres Strait Islander peoples.

-The rate of hospitalisations for Aboriginal and Torres Strait Islander peoples was 4.8 times higher than the rate for non-Indigenous Australians29.
+The rate of hospitalisations for Aboriginal and Torres Strait Islander peoples was 4.8 times higher than the rate for non-Indigenous Australians.